WorkNicolas/CPU-Scheduler/README.md

 Display Average Turnaround Time
 </li>
 <li>
-Process may all arrive at time 0 or may arrive any time.
+Process may all arrive at time 0 or may arrive any time
 </li>
 <li>
 Each process has its burst time. ✔